xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 32768
      - Qwen2.5 is the latest series of Qwen large language models.
 For Qwen2.5, we release a number of base language models and instruction-tuned language models ranging from 0.5 to 72 billion parameters.

+   * - :ref:`qwen2.5-vl-instruct <models_llm_qwen2.5-vl-instruct>`
+     - chat, vision
+     - 128000
+     - Qwen2.5-VL: Qwen2.5-VL is the latest version of the vision language models in the Qwen model familities.

    * - :ref:`qwq-32b-preview <models_llm_qwq-32b-preview>`
      - chat
      - 32768